 Arnaud de Villeneuve Health Campus, 641 Avenue du Doyen Gaston Giraud – 34000 Montpellier

-From November 18 to 22, UM is taking action against homophobia with a special theme week.
-Check out the week’s schedule here, including the street art workshops planned on our Nîmes campus!
+From November 18 to 22, UM is joining the fight against homophobia with a themed week.
+Check out the week’s program here, including the street art workshops planned on our Nîmes campus!

-Combating homophobia in the workplace
+Combating Homophobia in the Workplace

-According to the annual report by the organization SOS Homophobie, 2018 was a dark year for LGBTQI+ people, marked by a surge in homophobic incidents.
-This violence is also evident in the workplace and has prompted the University of Montpellier to become the first French university to sign the lesbian, gay, bisexual, and transgender commitment charter of the association l’Autre cercle.
+According to the annual report by the organization SOS Homophobie, 2018 was a dark year for LGBTQI+ people, marked by a resurgence of homophobic incidents.
+Such violence is also evident in the workplace and has prompted the University of Montpellier to become the first French university to sign the lesbian, gay, bisexual, and transgender commitment charter issued by the association l’Autre cercle.

-A commitment that UM aims to reinforce during Anti-Homophobia Week, taking place from November 18 to 22, by inviting this association of LGBTQI+ professionals to a roundtable discussion on the theme “Managing Diversity.”
+The UM aims to strengthen this commitment during Anti-Homophobia Week, taking place November 18–22, by inviting this association of LGBTQI+ professionals to a roundtable discussion on the topic “Managing Diversity.”
 This will be the first session of discussions with university staff, aimed at promoting diversity management in all its forms and

 vigorously opposing hatred and prejudice.

-On November 20, the UM is hosting a public screening of Lukas Dhont’s film “Girl.”
-The story follows a young girl—born a boy—who dreams of becoming a prima ballerina.
-This sensitive film, which strikes a balance between social commentary and adolescent intimacy, will be followed by a discussion moderated by the Trans Division of the “Fierté Montpellier Pride” association.
+On November 20, the UM will host a public screening of Lukas Dhont’s film “Girl,” about a young girl—born a boy—who dreams of becoming a prima ballerina.
+This understated film, which strikes a balance between societal commentary and adolescent intimacy, will be followed by a discussion moderated by the Trans Division of the “Fierté Montpellier Pride” association.

 Street art workshops on our Nîmes campus

 Throughout the week, street art workshops aimed at raising awareness about the fight against homophobia will be offered to students and staff at the University of Montpellier.
-Cole, the artist leading the workshops, will also hold several exhibitions of his work at various campuses of the University of Montpellier.
+Cole, the artist leading the workshops, will also hold several exhibitions of his work on various campuses of the University of Montpellier.

 Free screening of Lukas Dhont’s film “Girl,” open to the public, on November 20 at 7 p.m. at the Aimé Schoenig Student Center, Richter Campus, Rue Vendémiaire.